 (1) Subject to subsection (2A), if the licensee makes a single transmission from an amateur station (other than an amateur beacon station or amateur repeater station), the licensee must transmit the call sign of any station being called, or communicated with, followed by the call sign of the licensee’s amateur station:

-(a) at the beginning and end of the transmission; and
+(a) at the beginning of the transmission;

+(b) at the end of the transmission;

-(b) for a transmission that lasts more than 10 minutes — at least once during each period of 10 minutes in the transmission; and
+(c) if the transmission lasts more than 10 minutes — at least once during each period of 10 minutes, or part thereof, in the transmission;

-(c) by voice (using the English language), by visual image or by an internationally recognised code.
+by voice (using the English language), by visual image or by an internationally recognised code.

-(2) Subject to subsection (2A), if the licensee makes a series of transmissions from an amateur station (other than an amateur beacon station or amateur repeater station) to a station with which communications have been established:

-(a) the licensee must transmit the call sign of the station being called, or communicated with, followed by the call sign of the licensee’s amateur station:
+(2) Subject to subsection (2A), if the licensee makes a series of transmissions from an amateur station (other than an amateur beacon station or amateur repeater station) to a station with which communications have been established, the licensee must transmit the call sign of the station being called, or communicated with, followed by the call sign of the licensee’s amateur station:

-(i) at the beginning and at the end of the series of transmissions; and
+(a) at the beginning of the series of transmissions;

+(b) at the end of the series of transmissions;
-(ii) by voice (using the English language), by visual image or by an internationally recognised code; and

-(b) for a transmission that lasts more than 10 minutes — the licensee must transmit the call sign of the station being called or communicated with, followed by the call sign of the licensee’s station:

-(i) at least once during each period of 10 minutes in the course of the series; and
+(c) if the series of transmissions lasts more than 10 minutes — at least once during each period of 10 minutes, or part thereof, in the course of the series; and

-(ii) by voice (using the English language), by visual image or by an internationally recognised code.
+by voice (using the English language), by visual image or by an internationally recognised code.

+(2A) If:

+(a) there are two or more qualified operator participating in emergency services operations or training exercises for emergency services; and

+(b) two or more of those qualified operators are operating stations (the group of stations) for the purposes of those operations or exercises;

-(2A) If a network of amateur operators is participating in emergency services operations or related training exercises, for transmissions relating to those operations or exercises, the licensee must ensure that arrangements are in place for at least 1 station in the network to transmit the call signs of the stations participating in the network:
+for transmissions relating to those operations or exercises the licensee must ensure that arrangements are in place for at least one station in the group of stations to transmit the call signs of all of the stations in the group of stations:

+(d) at the beginning of a transmission, or series of transmissions;

-(a) at the beginning and end of a transmission or series of transmissions; and
+(d) at the end of a transmission or series of transmissions;

-(b) for a transmission or series of transmissions that lasts for more than 30 minutes — at least once during each period of 30 minutes; and
+(e) if a transmission or series of transmissions lasts for more than 30 minutes — at least once during each period of 30 minutes, or part thereof, of the transmission or series of transmissions; and

-(c) by voice (using the English language), by visual image or by an internationally recognised code.
+by voice (using the English language), by visual image or by an internationally recognised code.

+Other matters

-(3) Subject to subsection (3A), the licensee must not cause a carrier wave to be emitted from an amateur station unless:
+(3) Subject to subsection (3A), the licensee must not operate an amateur station unless:

-(a) the wave is subjected to intelligible modulation; or
+(a) the content of the signal is intelligible; or

-(b) the wave is emitted during a brief test or an adjustment.
+(b) if the content of the signal is unintelligible – the signal is transmitted for the purposes of conducting a brief test or making an adjustment to the station.

 (3A) The licensee must not operate an amateur station to transmit signals that are encoded for the purpose of obscuring the meaning of the signals, except for:

-(a) signals exchanged between an amateur station and a space station in the amateur satellite service for the purpose of controlling the operation of the space station; and
+(a) signals exchanged between an amateur station and a space station in an amateur-satellite service for the purpose of controlling the operation of the space station; and

 (b) signals exchanged between an amateur station and an unattended amateur station for the purpose of controlling the operation of the unattended amateur station; and

-(c) intercommunications when participating in emergency services operations or related training exercises.
+(c) intercommunications when participating in emergency services operations or training exercises related to emergency services.

-(4) The licensee must not operate an amateur station if its operation causes interference to radiocommunications services due to transmissions that:
+(4) The licensee must not operate an amateur station if its operation causes interference to radiocommunications due to transmissions that:

-(a) vary from the nominal frequency; or
+(a) vary from a frequency on which the station is authorised to operate or

 (b) have key impact emissions as a side effect of Morse code transmission; or